Facebook Safety Check: Reception of deployment for April 2015 Nepal earthquake

 Commentators praised Facebook Safety Check in the wake of the April 2015 Nepal earthquake and compared it to Google Person Finder, a tool by Google with a similar purpose.
 However, commentators noted that due to low penetration of mobile devices and poor network connectivity in the region (which had worsened due to the earthquake), many of the people in the target audience of the tool would not be able to use it.
 This was likened to similar problems faced by Google Person Finder during the 2010 Pakistan floods.

 Reception of deployment for May 2015 Nepal earthquake

 After the May 2015 Nepal earthquake, BuzzFeed reported that many users outside the geographical area affected by the earthquake were marking themselves as safe using the tool, and that this was angering other users who thought they were being insensitive to the toll and tragedy of the event.
 The story was picked up by other publications including the Huffington Post and fact-checking website Snopes, which noted that this was due to a bug in Facebook leading it to prompt people outside the affected area to confirm whether they were safe.

+In popular culture

+The Safety Check graphic has been widely parodied as the "Marked Safe" meme template, in which users jokingly declare themselves safe from trivial day-to-day annoyances.